Spelt Sourdough Bread

 👨🍳 How to Make Spelt Sourdough Bread

-Follow this visual and detailed guide to help you make the best Spelt Sourdough Bread.
+Follow this visual and detailed guide to help you make this delicious spelt bread.

 1. Build the Levain:

-You don’t need a spelt sourdough starter to make this bread, although that would be ideal.
+You don’t need a spelt sourdough starter to make this bread.
 Instead, I make a one-time levain of 50% bread flour and 50% spelt flour.

 Mix 30g sourdough starter, 15g bread flour, 15g spelt flour, and 30g water in an empty jar.